xcp-ng/xcp-ng-org/docs/develprocess.md

 To achieve this:
 * Change the RPMs in the `Packages/` directory.
 If you add new packages, be careful about dependencies, else they'll fail to install and the whole installation process will fail.
-* Modify it to add or remove RPMs from the groups.
-There are two groups and both will be installed, so it's not very important if you don't know which one to modify.
-Just pick one.
-You don't need to add all the dependencies: they will be pulled automatically if you made them available in `Packages/`.
+* If you need to add new RPMs not just replace existing ones, they need to be pulled by another existing RPM as dependencies.
+If there's none suitable, you can add the dependency to the xcp-ng-deps RPM (link to the git repo).
 * Update `repodata/`
   ```
   rm repodata/ -rf